 The History of Marijuana Legalization in California

 In 1972 people in the state of California changed their minds and tried to pass Proposition 19.
-Prop 19 hoped to decriminalize the sale and possession of weed, however, according to the powers that be “Does the state really want to run the risk of greatly increasing the smoking of marijuana?
+Prop 19 hoped to decriminalize the sale and possession of marijuana laws, however, according to the powers that be “Does the state really want to run the risk of greatly increasing the smoking of marijuana?
 That, we fear, is what Proposition 19 would do.”
 The bill failed with a 66.5% no vote.
 However, some districts did pass the bill.

 California ended up as the first state in America to legalize medical marijuana in 1996 by passing Proposition 215.
-This was a big win for California residents.
+This history of marijuana legalization was a big win for California residents.

-Some far right leaning politicians seem to be unhappy with the new trend of legalizing marijuana recreationally.
-However, there have been documented instances of drug enforcement officers finding a way to profit from the cannabis industry after sending countless low level offenders to prison.
+Some far-right-leaning politicians seem to be unhappy with the new trend of legalizing marijuana recreationally.
+However, there have been documented instances of drug enforcement officers finding a way to profit from the cannabis industry after sending countless low-level offenders to prison.

 Chuck Schumer said while introducing a bill that would do just that.
 “The new Marijuana Freedom and Opportunity Act is about giving states the freedom to be the laboratories that they should be and give Americans, especially women and minority business owners as well as those convicted of simple possession of marijuana intended for personal use, the opportunity to succeed in today’s economy.
 “Schumer also called on his colleagues in the Senate to put politics aside and support the bill simply because it’s “the right thing to do, and I am hopeful that the balanced approach it takes can earn bipartisan support in Congress and across the country.”

 Whichever side you might come down on the issue, cities like Denver and Portland are successful examples of cities that have thrived from the legalization of marijuana.
-In addition, the FDA recently approved the first cannabis based CBD Oil for public consumption on June 26th 2018, further legitimizing THC and the safety of cannabis, in comparison to other more harmful and extremely physically addictive drugs in the wake of the devastating opioid epidemic.
+In addition, the FDA recently approved the first cannabis-based CBD Oil for public consumption on June 26th, 2018, further legitimizing THC and the safety of cannabis, in comparison to other more harmful and extremely physically addictive drugs in the wake of the devastating opioid epidemic.